-Feeder schools are those schools that the students previously attended or will attend after the current PTA's school.
+Work with the local PTAs at your feeder schools, which are those schools that the students did attend before or will attend after the current school.
 Work with feeder schools when planning the year and scheduling events.
-Consider hosting joint events, such as an End-of-Summer Picnic to buy uniforms, have a uniform swap or used uniform sale, join PTA, and prepay for PTA events offered later in the year.
-Share decorating items between PTAs rather than purchasing similar items twice.
+Consider hosting joint events, such as an End-of-Summer Picnic to buy uniforms, have a uniform swap or used uniform sale, join PTA, and pre-pay for PTA events offered throughout the year.
+Share decorating items between PTAs rather than unnecessarily purchasing similar items.
 Try and spread out your events and when you're asking for money.
 Get creative in supporting each other!